-This Deep GLIMPSE data release contains all of the Deep GLIMPSE source lists.
-Images will be released at a future date.
+All of the Deep GLIMPSE source lists have been delivered to IRSA.
 The entire Deep GLIMPSE source list totals 38,279,639 Catalog sources and 63,522,165 Archive sources.
 The source lists are a result of doing photometry on each IRAC frame, averaging all detections of a single band (in band-merge), then doing the merging of all wavelengths, including 2MASS J,H, and K_s, at a given position on the sky (cross-band merge).

-GLIMPSE, GLIMPSEII, GLIMPSE3D, Vela-Carina, GLIMPSE360 and now Deep GLIMPSE data products are available at the Infrared Science Archive (IRSA)
+GLIMPSE, GLIMPSEII, GLIMPSE3D, Vela-Carina, GLIMPSE360 and Deep GLIMPSE data products are available at the Infrared Science Archive (IRSA)

-• irsa.ipac.caltech.edu/data/SPITZER/GLIMPSE/
+$\bullet \ irsa.ipac.caltech.edu/data/SPITZER/GLIMPSE/$